Gustavolmo/lab-pendel-hub/README.md

 ## Getting Started

-To access the live version of CommuteConnect, simply visit [www.commuteconnect.com](https://www.commuteconnect.com) and start using the app right away.
+To access the live version of Pendel Hub, simply visit [www.commuteconnect.com](https://www.commuteconnect.com) and start using the app right away.

 ## Contributing

-We welcome contributions to enhance CommuteConnect further.
+We welcome contributions to enhance Pendel Hub further.
 If you encounter any issues or have ideas for improvements, please open an issue in this repository or reach out to our team directly.

 ## License